brandur/sorg/content/articles/sortsupport-inet.md

 1111`, so the network is the bit `1` and the subnet is 31 consecutive `1`s.

-!fig src="/assets/images/sortsupport-inet/inet-cidr-anatomy.svg" caption="The anatomy of inet and cidr values."
+{{Figure "The anatomy of inet and cidr values."
+(NewImgSrcAndAlt "/assets/images/sortsupport-inet/inet-cidr-anatomy.svg" "The anatomy of inet and cidr values.")}}

 The difference between `inet` and `cidr` is that `inet` allows a values outside of the netmasked bits.
 The value